Signetics 2650: Uses

 At least six coin-operated video games were released in the 1970s which used the 2650 CPU: Atari's Quiz Show, Meadows Games 3D Bowling, Gypsy Juggler and Lazer Command, Cinematronics Embargo, and a 1978 clone of Space Invaders by Italian company Zaccaria called The Invaders (the original by Taito uses an Intel 8080 CPU).
 At least two coin-operated video games were released in the 1980s using the 2650.
 Hunchback, and Hunchback Olympic.

 Zaccaria also released 28 pinball machines based on the 2650 CPU.
-Their successor company, MrGame, released four additional pinball machines using the 2650.
+Their successor company, Mr. Game, released four additional pinball machines using the 2650.
 Zaccaria seems to have licensed its design to Technoplay as well, and several more pinball machines were released using variations of Zaccaria circuit board designs.

 The processor was also used in the Signetics Instructor 50, which was a small computer designed to teach the use and programming of the 2650 CPU.

 The 2650 was also used in some large items of equipment such as the Tektronix 8540, a microprocessor software development system which supported various in-circuit emulator, trace memory and logic analyser cards for real-time debugging of microprocessor systems, as practiced in the 1980s.
 The 2650 provided the base operating system functions, data transfer, and interface to a host computer or serial computer terminal.

 The processor was most suited as a microcontroller, due to its extensive I/O support: